simona-trifan/example-app/README.md

 ## Installation

-To get started, you only need to install [Docker Desktop](https://www.docker.com/products/docker-desktop).
+To get started, you need to install [Docker Desktop](https://www.docker.com/products/docker-desktop).

 Follow the steps below in order to have the application up and running.